James Bezan

 James Bezan (born May 19, 1965) is a Conservative Canadian politician who has represented the riding of Selkirk—Interlake—Eastman (formerly Selkirk—Interlake) in the House of Commons of Canada since 2004.
-He is currently the Conservative Shadow Minister for National Defence.
+He is the Conservative Shadow Minister for National Defence.

 Early life and career

 Bezan was born May 19, 1965, in Russell, Manitoba.
 He majored in livestock technology in Olds College's Agricultural Production program.
 Bezan worked in the livestock and cattle industries in the 1980s and 1990s and started his own company in 1996.
-He served as Chief Executive Officer of the Manitoba Cattle Producer's Association and has sat on boards in the fields of cattle and food production.
+He was Chief Executive Officer of the Manitoba Cattle Producer's Association and has sat on boards in the fields of cattle and food production.
 He also operates a family farm near Teulon, Manitoba.

 Federal politics

-Bezan was first elected in the riding of Selkirk—Interlake in the 2004 federal election, and was re-elected in the 2006, 2008, 2011, 2015, 2019 federal elections and 2021 federal elections.
+Bezan was first elected in the riding of Selkirk—Interlake in the 2004 federal election, and was re-elected in the 2006, 2008, 2011, 2015, 2019, 2021, and 2025 federal elections.